leticiac3po/miauau/README.md

 ## The model
 It's a VGG-16 model pre-trained on ImageNet, with the top removed and two dense layers added.
 Only the new layers are trainable.
 It's included in the vgg16.py file, but there's no need to run it.
 The evaluate.py file loads the trained model and evaluates samples, returning the label and its corresponding probability.
 ## The application
 It contains three views.
 One for submitting the image, one for displaying the results and a gallery that showcases all the previous results in chronological order.
-It refers to evaluate.py to classify the images.
+They refer to evaluate.py to classify the images.